Adult Scoliosis

 Postural advice and training are the first-line treatment for adults with scoliosis.
 Posture is the priority as an adult’s gravity is not generally kind to the spine.

-Surgical Treatment for Scoliosis
+Surgical treatment for scoliosis

-The majority of adults suffering from scoliosis will not require spinal surgery.
-Spinal surgery is a major procedure and carries potentially serious complications and risks.
 Therefore, it is normally reserved for very serious cases, i.e. if the curve is getting significantly worse affecting breathing or the nerves in the spine are being pinched under the pressure and causing serious pain.

 Non-surgical bracing treatment for scoliosis